 Establishing a sustainable and closed carbon cycle and thus making CO2 usable as a raw material and storable as methane - this is being tested in the “Carbon - Cycle Economy Demonstration project” (C-CED).
+The project is a continuation of the investigations of the USC-FlexStore Project.
 The technical-scientific investigations are supplemented by techno-economic analyses.

 The lead project of the "Vorzeigeregion Energie" program, which is funded by the Climate and Energy Fund, will be carried out in cooperation with renowned partners from the energy sector, industry and research under the leadership of RAG Austria AG in the period from 2021 to 2025.